Bubbling Brown Sugar: Synopsis

 Based on a reading of the original book by Loften Mitchell.

 The show opens in the 1970s on the corner of 131st Street and 7th Avenue.
-The ensemble (composed of GENE, MARSHA, BILL, TONY, NORMA, LAURA, SKIP, RAY, and HELEN) greet IRENE PAIGE, who is out searching for her old partner, JOHN SAGE.
+The ensemble (composed of GENE, MARSHA, BILL, TONY, NORMA, LAURA, SKIP, RAY, and HELEN) greets IRENE PAIGE, who is out searching for her old partner, JOHN SAGE.
 Irene explains that when they were younger, she pursued a career doing "downtown shows" in lieu of helping Sage build up new theatre venues in Harlem.
 This caused them to separate, though they have remained close over the years.
 Irene has traveled to Paris, London, and Rome, but she declares that Harlem will forever be her true home.

 Sage and CHECKERS CLARK enter with an old trunk they intend to donate to the Schomburg Collection for Black History and Culture.
 The trunk contains old costumes and props from a time when they performed alongside Irene.
 A young couple (JIM and ELLA) enter, greeting Sage, Checker, and Irene.
 Jim complains about Ella dragging him around Harlem to examine the historical sights, including a landmark known as the Tree of Hope.
 Sage and Irene try to impart a history lesson regarding the Tree, though their bickering gets in the way.

 It is revealed that, in their younger days, Sage and Checkers would take white people on tours of Harlem, though Irene insists the former never got his facts straight and the latter would always get the group lost.
 They recall an old comedian, Bert Williams, and recreate his famous Poker Game Pantomime routine.
 Sage offers to take Jim and Ella on a tour "through space and time", invoking an old Legend of Harlem that asserts you can travel to the past by looking into the setting sun's last ray of light.
 Sage tells Irene to stay behind, insisting she'll get caught up in the glamorous lifestyle that undid their love so long ago.

 After traveling through time, the group (Sage, Checkers, Jim, and Ella) find themselves at an unnamed speakeasy in the 1920s.
 Sage is excited to see a white performer named JUDY CANTRELL but is put off by the waiter, who initially tries to deny them service before overcharging for drinks.
 Judy introduces the group to her white boyfriend, CHARLES PENDLETON III.
 Charles is a "horn-rimmed, Ivy League-suited young man in his twenties" who is eager to "do a little slumming".
 When Charles pays for their drinks with a large sum of cash, Sage is convinced that he and Judy should join their tour.